alisw/alibuild/docs/troubleshooting.markdown

 When attempting to do `alienv` operations on shared (farm) installations you might get a number of `Permission denied` errors.
-In order to fix this problem you need to make sure that shared builds with `aliBuild` are always made by the same user.
-In addition after every `aliBuild` run the person who has run it has to run the following command in order to generate all the correct modulefiles as seen by the users:
+In order to fix this problem you need to make sure that shared builds with `buits` are always made by the same user.
+In addition after every `bits` run the person who has run it has to run the following command in order to generate all the correct modulefiles as seen by the users:

-    alienv q
+    bits q

-Users have to append the `--no-refresh` option to every `alienv` operation, for
-instance:

-    alienv --no-refresh enter AliPhysics/latest

-Note that the `--no-refresh` option is not necessary anymore starting from `v1.4.0.rc1`.

 ### Building on Windows Ubuntu environment does not work